alephnode/alephnode/src/pages/02-record-graphql.md

 PRISMA_SECRET="secret-set-here"
 ```

-Now that the configs are out of the way, it's time to start on app-specific logic.
+Now that the configs are out of the way, it's time to start on API-specific logic.

 ### GraphQL Implementation